CUNY Civil Service Employee Handbook

 - If you fail to clock/swipe your time or ID card in or out, you must notify your immediate supervisor.
 Only the Administrative Superintendent or Supervisor of Mechanics may authorize adjustments on your time record.

-- One break per day of not more than 15 minutes is authorized by the White and Blue Collar contracts.
+One break per day of not more than 15 minutes.
 "Coffee breaks" may NOT be accumulated, added to your lunch hour, or taken at the end of the day for the purpose of leaving early.
 Breaks are scheduled by the Supervisor.

 MEAL BREAK (TOP)